Lynching of L. Q. Ivy: Aftermath

 After Ivy was completely burned on the pyre, the mob left, and many complained that they would have to go to New Albany to eat, since the crowd had eaten all the food locally.
 Sheriff Roberts stated he expected no further violence, and claimed that he did not recognize any members of the mob.
 The mob was so confident that they would not face any repercussions for their actions, they made no attempt to conceal their identities, and even posed for pictures.

+Governor Henry L. Whitfield denounced the lynching of L. Q. Ivy in a signed statement: "The time has come when the law-abiding citizens of Mississippi should assert themselves in no uncertain terms against such mob action and should rally to the support of the peace officers in maintaining the integrity of the law."
+A book published by James Nathaniel Flowers, President of the Mississippi State Bar Association, said, "State officials, officers and outstanding members of the State Bar Association, and other prominent Mississippians condemn mob violence and call on officers to do their sworn duty."
+Flowers commented on the lynching of L. Q. Ivy: "The fifth lynching further to blacken the record of this State this year occurred in Union County on Sunday, September 20th, when a mob took the alleged negro rapist from two sheriffs near the Myrtle bridge and burned him at the stake."
+The book was widely distributed, and went into second printing in 1926.